-Bristol Water plc
+· Bristol Water plc

 Adèle Malo

 Ontario, Canada

-Director since: April 29, 2016 Independent
+Director since: April 29, 2016

+Independent

-Ms. Malo holds a B.A., LL.B. and LL.M. as well as the ICD.D designation and has extensive corporate and governance experience in the energy, food service, services and utility sectors.
-She currently serves on the Board of Directors of Ontario's Electrical Safety Authority (ESA), is its Chair of the Regulatory Affairs Committee and is a member of the People, Culture and Governance Committee.
-She recently stepped down from the board of Plugn'Drive.
-From 2006 to 2016 she served on the Board of Scientists in School.
+Ms. Malo holds a B.A., LL.B. and LL.M. as well as the ICD.D designation and has extensive corporate and governance experience n the energy, food service, services and utility sectors.
+She currently serves on the Board of Directors of Ontario's Electrical Safety Authority (ESA), is its Chair of the Regulatory Affairs Committee and is a member of the People and Culture Committee.
+From 2014 to 2020 she was on the Board of Plugn'Drive and from 2006 to 2016 she served on the Board of Scientists in School.
 She was previously Executive Vice President of Government & Regulatory Affairs, Real Estate and External Communications and General Counsel for Direct Energy until her retirement in December 2012.
-Direct Energy is the North American subsidiary of Centrica PLC, delivering energy and services to millions of North American commercial and residential consumers.
 Prior to that she held senior positions with Ontario Power Generation, Union Gas, Oshawa Group Ltd. and Tim Hortons.
-Ms. Malo began her career as an associate lawyer in the tax department of Osler, Horskin & Harcourt.
+Ms. Malo began her career as an associate lawyer in the tax department of Osler, Hoskin & Harcourt.

-CG&C Committee (Chair)
+- CG&C Committee (Chair) - Audit Committee

-Audit Committee